retaildevcrews/ngsa-asb/spikes/cluster-add-ons/readme.md

 ### General

-- Add-ons should be able to be installed via various methods: HELM, YAML, shell scripts, etc.
+- Add-ons should be able to be installed via various methods: HELM, YAML, shell scripts, etc. :white_check_mark:
-- Add-on install/upgrade/removal should be performed in an automated fashion
+- Add-on install/upgrade/removal should be performed in an automated fashion :white_check_mark:
-- Add-ons should be validated after install
+- Add-ons should be validated after install :white_check_mark:
-- Add-ons should be able to require dependencies to be available before they are installed
+- Add-ons should be able to require dependencies to be available before they are installed :x:
-- Add-ons should be able to be deployed at scale (potentially thousands of clusters)
+- Add-ons should be able to be deployed at scale (potentially thousands of clusters) :white_check_mark:

 ### Add On Management